 Why We Like It – Panasonic Lumix LX10

 It’s a bit evident that great design might not have been top of mind when the Lumix DMC-LX10 was being put together.
-Nonetheless, the camera does have good build quality, and its most noticeable feature happens to be the control ring/aperture ring that’s at the base of the lens, which the Nikon D3400 does not have.
+Nonetheless, the camera does have a good build quality, and its most noticeable feature happens to be the control ring/aperture ring that’s at the base of the lens, which the Nikon D3400 does not have.
 If you investigate closely, you’ll find out they’re actually two – one outer and one inner ring.
-On the camera’s rear you’ll find its touchscreen display, 5 circular buttons, and a main set of 4 directional buttons that are pre-configured to focus mode, exposure compensation, white balance and drive mode.
+On the camera’s rear, you’ll find its touchscreen display, 5 circular buttons, and the main set of 4 directional buttons that are pre-configured to focus mode, exposure compensation, white balance and drive mode.
 Need a lighter camera to tote around?
 Then visit our Sony A6400 review.

 Panasonic Lumix LX10 Wrap Up

 If you look elsewhere, you’ll find the cameras that have the same features offered by the Panasonic Lumix LX10 LX15 are quite expensive, to the point of pushing things out of your budget.
 These include the Sony RX100 IV and Canon PowerShot Mark II, which are still quality devices, but some aren’t looking to break the bank on a pricey camera.